katee145/nourish/README.md

 The development of the Nourish project followed Agile methodology, focusing on iterative improvements, flexibility, and user-centered design.
 The project was broken down into 'must have', 'should have' and 'could have' functionality to determine which features would deliver a functional minimum viable product (MVP).

-A GitHub Project Board was used to effectively plan, track, and manage tasks, with cards representing user stories, acceptance criteria, and sub-tasks.
+A <a href="https://github.com/users/katee145/projects/13" target="_blank">GitHub Project Board</a> was used to effectively plan, track, and manage tasks, with cards representing user stories, acceptance criteria, and sub-tasks.
 The board utilised the columns 'Backlog', 'To Do', 'In Progress', and 'Done' to provide a clear visual representation of progress throughout the project.

 Regular reviews and retrospectives were conducted throughout to evaluate progress and prioritise next tasks to deliver the site within the allotted time frame.